CasiaFan/BigDataAnalysis-Spark/CM-install/clouderaInstall.md

 ```
 ***Installing the MySQL JDBC Driver*** <br>
 Install the JDBC driver on the Cloudera Manager Server host, as well as hosts to which you assign the Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server roles.
+`cp mysql-connector-java-5.1.38-bin.jar /opt/cm-5.6.0/share/cmf/lib/`

 ---
 ### Installation of CM
 #### X strategy
 ***Create Users*** <br>
 The Cloudera Manager Server and managed services require a user account to complete tasks.
 When installing Cloudera Manager from tarballs, you **must create this user account on all hosts manually**.
-Because Cloudera Manager Server and managed services are configured to use the user account cloudera-scm by default, creating a user with this name is the simplest approach.
+Because Cloudera Manager Server and managed services are configured to use the user account **cloudera-scm** by default, creating a user with this name is the simplest approach.
 `sudo useradd --system --home=/opt/cm-5.6.0/run/cloudera-scm-server --no-create-home --shell=/bin/false --comment "Cloudera SCM User" cloudera-scm`

 ***Create the Cloudera Manager Server Local Data Storage Directory*** <br>
-Create the following directory: /var/lib/cloudera-scm-server.<br> Change the owner of the directory so that the cloudera-scm user and group have ownership of the directory
+Create the following directory: /var/lib/cloudera-scm-server.<br> Change the owner of the directory so that the **cloudera-scm** user and group have ownership of the directory
 ```shell
 sudo mkdir /var/log/cloudera-scm-server
 sudo chown cloudera-scm:cloudera-scm /var/log/cloudera-scm-server